abhinavkonakandla/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
 a tic-tac-toe game can play two memners at a time. it is a small game that is developed using html,css and javascript.

--The game consists of two buttons
+The game consists of two buttons<br>

- -New Game button - a fresh start from here.
+ -New Game button - a fresh start from here.<br>
- -Reset button - it resets the whole game. and starts again.
+ -Reset button - it resets the whole game. and starts again.<br>

 after completetion of game it will show the winner from the top of the web page.